zendesk/v2_repl_app/README.md

 npm install -g foreman # optionally install foreman to run both servers at once
 ```

+#### Running the app

+All these commands are run from the root directory of the repo, not the `dist/` directory.
 To run the app, if you installed the optional dependencies you can run `nf start`.
 If you don't have `foreman`, run `zat server --path=./dist` and `webpack --watch`.
 If you didn't install `webpack` globally, you can run it by `node_modules/.bin/webpack --watch`.